telegraph/engineering-culture/README.md

 Our teams should follow the motto of “You Build It - You Run It - You Own It” and should adopt a DevOps culture of shared ownership and skills.
 Teams are empowered to make any changes to the applications they own but with this responsibility also comes an ownership of the operational aspects.

 We embrace failure, learn from mistakes and remain humble.
 We run blameless postmortems as screw-ups are expected to happen.
 In fact, if they don’t, it means we are not taking enough risks and moving too slowly.
 We can’t afford that.
 Nobody will blame you for screwing up.
-It’s actually almost the opposite: A well-written post mortem with good action points will get you praise.
+It’s actually almost the opposite: a well-written post mortem with good action points will get you praise.
 And the whole organisation will learn and improve and not make the same mistake again.

 ## We always optimise for iteration Speed.